f4exb/sdrangel/plugins/feature/ambe/readme.md

 <h3>1: AMBE server address and port or direct input</h3>

-Use this freeflow text input box to specify either the address and port of an AMBE server in the form: &lt;IPv4 address>:&lt;port> or any directly attached physical device address like a COM port on Windows.
+Use this freeflow text input box to specify either the address and port of an AMBE server in the form: &lt;IPv4 address>:&lt;port> or any directly attached physical device address.

 <h3>2: Import above address or device</h3>